MSBA-StellaSun/APM-project/Food Recognition with Nutrition Facts.md

         labels[p, labels_map[i.split("/")[0]]] = 1
     return images, labels
 ```
   Then we write the main function to link all the defined functions above for us to prepare the train/test data into npy files.
-Besides, we also randomly shuffle the images at first, otherwise the images would be by categories in alphabetical order, which will adversly influence our model fitting.
+Besides, we also randomly shuffle the images at first, otherwise the images would be by categories in alphabetical order, which will adversely influence our model fitting.
 ```Python
 # preprocess all data into npy format.
 def process_data(dataset_name):